sadhanaavasarala/learning-library/LabGuide200.md

 ![](images/200/step25.png)

-- Press the Apply Edits button and wait for the container to be re-created witht he new variable
+- Press the Apply Edits button and wait for the container to be re-created with the new variable

 ![](images/200/step26.png)